oreagan14/pythonProject_yolo/README.md

 # pycocotools>=2.0.6  # COCO mAP
 # roboflow

 For NVIDIA users after installing the tensorflow it may have a problem when running the python code.
-They may need to follow the instuction in this link https://www.TensorFlow.org/install/gpu.
+They may need to follow the instruction in this link https://www.TensorFlow.org/install/gpu.